-He recalls the sugar cane industry as a child and of a railway that brought sugar from the plantations to a mill in Nāwiliwili.
-By the seventies, Mr. Chun remembers that trucks replaced the rail system.
+He recalled the sugar cane industry as a child and a railway that brought sugar from the plantations to a mill in Nāwiliwili.
+Mr. Chun remembered that by the seventies, trucks replaced the rail system.

 Sugar was there when I was a child.
 In fact, they still had the railway run to the mill and down alongside this valley.
 They used to bring sugar to the mill.
 That ended around the seventies.
 I remember that lasted only for ten years or so and then it stopped.
 Everything went to trucks after that.
 Trucks transported sugar from the fields to the mill.